 Thanks to the tilt of the Earth, if you’re in any part of the world above the Equator, you have surely started planning for your winter holidays, but wait.
-If you are planning to go down South, it is not quite the same there.
+If you plan to go down South, it is not quite the same.
 And if that fun fact got you are wondering if visiting Wellington in winter is a good idea?
 Well, it sure is!
-It is windy, and “Welly” chilled out!
-As the coolest little capital, the Wellington temperature in winter barely rise above 25° and the sweaty marine weather is compensated by the wind speed making it perfect for those for either hemisphere.
+It is windy and “Welly” chilled out!
+As the coolest little capital, the Wellington temperature in winter barely rises above 25°, and the sweaty marine weather is compensated by the wind speed, making it perfect for those for either hemisphere.

 So, if you are planning to visit this amazing city during the winter months, here are ten exciting activities you cannot miss in Wellington in winter: